My personal experience of self-harm

 Eventually, I ended up moving counties.
 My self harm continued until one day I confided in a teacher, who contacted my father.
 My father booked me an appointment with my GP.
 At the time my GP was so worried that she wanted to send me to a hospital but neither me nor my father agreed.
 I was booked for regular counselling.
 There came a time where no one could control me or my actions.
 I was sent to an inpatient unit for two months where I was admitted for suicide, anorexia, and self harm.
 However, when I was released from hospital, I attended regular counselling sessions, which really did save me.

-I cannot stress enough how thankful I am to still be here and for all the nurses, doctors and of course my amazing councillor, who helped me.
+I cannot stress enough how thankful I am to still be here and for all the nurses, doctors and of course my amazing counsellor, who helped me.
 I was taught different methods such as the rubber band method or the ice method, which were absolute life savers!
 I am a different person today, and have not harmed in over three years.
 It is something that is extremely hard to talk about, and sometimes I do cry talking about, because it was by far one of the most difficult moments in my life aside from losing my mother to cancer.
 I was diagnosed with depression, and through intense therapy, I learned how to talk about how I felt.
-I did visit my councillor every week, and this was my saving grace, I would advise anyone who is going through a rough patch to attend counselling because this really was what saved me!
+I did visit my counsellor every week, and this was my saving grace, I would advise anyone who is going through a rough patch to attend counselling because this really was what saved me!